Avenida de Almeida Ribeiro: History

 The avenue used to be a small, winding alley.
 It was not until 1918 that buildings and hills alongside was being altered or demolished for the construction of the avenue.
-Then being the newest road in the city the widespread San Ma Lo name was given by locals, literally "New Road".
+Then being the newest road in the city the widespread San Ma Lou name was given by locals, literally "New Road".

 Shopping area

-The main shopping belt is marked by the streets of Avenida do Infante Dom Henrique (殷皇子大馬路) and Avenida Almeida Ribeiro, S. Domingos Market, Rua da Palha, Rua do Campo (水坑尾街), and Rua Pedro Nolasco da Silva.
+The main shopping belt is marked by the streets of Avenida do Infante Dom Henrique (殷皇子大馬路) and Avenida Almeida Ribeiro, São Domingos Market, Rua da Palha, Rua do Campo (水坑尾街), and Rua Pedro Nolasco da Silva.
 Nearby, on the lanes around the Rua das Estalagens, is a local flea market, a popular spot to look for Chinese antiques.